slakkenhuis/stilish/README.md

 them only to come to this conclusion.

 At the moment, `stilish` is only an idea.
-I am currently fleshing it out by writing a [proposal](doc/proposal.md).
-Since it's a personal hobby project, I'm more concerned with 'getting it right' than with delivering — I will work on it very sporadically, in my free time.
-Moreover, it is exhausting even to *look* at the documentation for X; I'll be happy if I can achieve only part of my proposal.
+I am currently fleshing it out by writing a [proposal](PROPOSAL.md).
+Since it's a hobby project, I'm more concerned with 'getting it right' than with delivering — I will work on it very sporadically, in my free time.
+Moreover, it is exhausting even to *look* at the documentation for X; so I'll be happy if I can achieve only part of my proposal.
 Therefore, unless other developers take an interest, it will probably take a while before the actual program is finished.